 - November’s job growth was significant compared to the year’s monthly average of 23,500 jobs.

-- Healthcare employers added approximately 261,000 jobs – a 1.8 percent increase – in the 12 months that ended in November.
+- Healthcare and medical job employers added approximately 261,000 jobs – a 1.8 percent increase – in the 12 months that ended in November.

 - Hiring recovered (especially at hospitals) this year following last year’s slowdown.

 - Hiring at nursing and residential care facilities did, however, remain relatively unchanged with 300 new jobs added to the total number of 3.4 million.

 - Job growth totaled .8 percent during the year that ended in November for nursing homes and residential care employment.
 Payrolls increased by 24,500 jobs.

 - Employment increased in November in home health care services (over 5,000), outpatient care centers (over 4,000), hospitals (over 4,000) and physicians’ offices (over 7,000).